PagerDuty/incident-response-docs/docs/before/severity_levels.md

 !!! question "Can a SEV-3 be a major incident?"
      All SEV-2's are major incidents, but not all major incidents need to be SEV-2's.
 If you require co-ordinated response, even for lower severity issues, then trigger our incident response process.
 The IC can make a determination on whether full incident response is necessary.

+!!! note "Be Specific"
+    Work with stakeholders in Engineering to define these

 <table class="custom-table">
   <thead>
     <tr>